edit

 print("END")

 This first example only needs dune-common module.
-Copy it into a file dune-common-test.py, and start it with python3 dune-common-test.py.
+Place it in a file dune-common-test.py, and start it with python3 dune-common-test.py.
 The output should be

 START